Swingm4n/Inscryption-Ad-Infinitum/README.md

 ### Installation

-* iOS: `Open Ad Infinitum on Safari > Share the webpage > ⊞ Add to Home Screen`.
+* iOS: `Open Ad Infinitum on Safari > Share the webpage > ⊞ Add to Home Screen > Add`.
 You should see _Inscryption: Ad Infinitum_ in your homescreen.

 * Android: `Open Ad Infinitum on Chrome > Open the kebab menu (⋮) > Add to Home screen > Add`.
 You should see _Inscryption: Ad Infinitum_ in your homescreen.